dishonoured/dishonoured/README.md

 - 👋 Hi, I’m @dishonoured
-- 👀 I’m interested in Architecture, Azure and programming in C'
+- 👀 I’m interested in AI, Architecture, Azure and programming in C#
-- 🌱 I’m currently learning Power BI rest APIs
+- 🌱 I’m currently learning Semantic Kernel
-- 💞️ I’m looking to collaborate on things that have environment benefit
+- 💞️ I’m looking to collaborate on things that have environmental or social benefit
 - 📫 How to reach me ... on here!